komal7-alpha/Data_Analysis_Projects_AA/Data_Analysis_Projects_AA/Workforce Management Data Pipeline for Forecasting & KPI Validation/04_powerbi_dashboard/README.md

 * Holiday filter (slicer) added for interactive analysis
 * Core filters (Date, Country, Channel) added for detailed exploration
 * Business visuals added for demand, performance, and distribution analysis
+* Dashboard structured with proper layout and alignment
+* Formatting applied for clean and professional presentation

-Dashboard development will continue with layout refinement and final presentation improvements.
+Dashboard development will continue with additional pages and deeper analysis layers.

+---

 ---